hennessyevan/hennessyevan/README.md

-## Hi there 👋 I'm Evan Hennessy a UI Engineer Based out of Toronto Canada
+## Hi there 👋 I'm Evan Hennessy a UI Engineer Based out of Kitchener, Waterloo Canada

-- 🐘 I'm currently working as Director of Engineering with the amazing team @glasscanvas building the future of the world.
+- 🐘 I'm currently working as Director of Engineering with the amazing team @glasscanvas building the future of the Church.